fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricNodeTransition.md

 ### -Start
-This SwitchParameter indicates the transition is to start a stopped node.
+Indicates that this cmdlet starts a stopped node.

 ```yaml
 Type: SwitchParameter